Selling Your Home in South County RI: What Actually Matters Right Now

 Behind-the-Scenes Factors Sellers Overlook

-Certain factors—like well testing, septic or cesspool systems, coastal permitting, or flood zone considerations—can influence both timing and negotiations.
-Understanding these early can help avoid surprises once your home is on the market.
+Certain factors—like well testing, septic or cesspool systems, coastal permitting, or flood zone considerations—can influence timing and negotiations more than most sellers expect.
+Addressing these early helps avoid surprises once your home is on the market.